-Today we are going to celebrate the career of Michigan legend Charles Woodson.
+Today is a great day to we are going to celebrate the Happy Birthday anniversary of a Michigan legend named Charles Woodson.
 According to the Wikipedia article linked below, Charles Cameron Woodson was born October 7th, 1976 in Fremont, Ohio.
 That’s 90 miles from the Big House and 104 miles from the Horseshoe.

-(Note – Charles Woodson is shown above near the end of his legendary 77-yard punt return against Ohio State in 1997.)
+(Note – Charles Woodson is shown above near the end of his legendary 77-yard punt return against Ohio State in 1997.
+Photo courtesy of the Bentley Historical Library at The University of Michigan.)

 Charles Woodson was a standout two-way player for Ross High School, and rushed for 2,028 yards as a senior while also starring as a defensive back.
 He also played basketball and ran track.
 Following his older brother, he grew up a Wolverine fan.
 Former Michigan Defensive Coordinator Jim Hermann and Head Coach Lloyd Carr recruited Woodson as a defensive back, and he chose Michigan over several schools to include the buckeyes.